 The brains, which were not on display when Dr. Lodish was a student at Yale, are part of the vast collection assembled in the early 1900s by Dr. Harvey Cushing, widely considered the father of modern neurosurgery.
 The brains had belonged to patients who had some of the country’s very first brain surgeries.
 After a conversation and tour with Cushing Center coordinator Terry Dagradi, Dr. Lodish began to wonder if the extraordinary genetic record inside these jars could be used to answer questions that arise in her own research, which focuses on the genetics behind pituitary tumors in children.

-One of Dr. Lodish’s primary areas of inquiry is Cushing’s disease, in which a non-cancerous tumor called an adenoma grows inside the pituitary gland, located just below the base of the brain.
-This can cause the body to produce too much of the stress hormone cortisol, leading to weight gain, poor growth, high blood pressure, and diabetes.
+One of Dr. Lodish’s primary areas of inquiry is Cushing’s disease.
+This is a condition where a non-cancerous tumor called an adenoma grows inside the pituitary gland, which is located just below the base of the brain.
+The disease can cause the body to produce too much of the stress hormone cortisol, leading to weight gain, poor growth, high blood pressure, and diabetes.
 (Dr. Cushing linked the excess hormone to the condition in 1932, so the disease was named after him.)
 Dr. Lodish also studies growth hormone excess, a rare but sometimes deadly disorder in still-growing children.
 This hormonal imbalance leads to gigantism, or abnormal growth; in adults, this hormonal excess can also lead to a condition called acromegaly, in which a person’s bones—including hands, feet, and face—increase in size.

 Harvey Cushing’s great legacy